mengmingliang/LeetCode-1/README.md

 # LeetCode

+## Problems are merged into [Shawn's LintCode Solutions](https://github.com/shawnfan/LintCode).

+[02/09/2016]This repo is no longer updating.

 To host Java Solutions to problems from LeetCode(https://leetcode.com/problemset/algorithms/).
 I Will try to revise the solutions once new problem or new testing case occurs.
 Since I do not run .java files, they are formatted with markdowns to help compressing code in blog format.